ermias211/alx-pre_course/README.md

-It is alx precourse git project
+This is alx- pre_course git poject